RemigiuszDurka/Computational_Gravity/problems.md

 7. **Lagrangian constructing**

-    Compute the curvature scalar, Kretschmann scalar (link: [https://arxiv.org/abs/astro-ph/9912320](https://arxiv.org/abs/astro-ph/9912320))
-    ), Euler (Gauss-Bonnet) term, and Pontryagin term separately for the Schwarzschild metric, Reissner-Nordstrom metric, and Kerr metric.
+    Compute the curvature scalar, Kretschmann scalar (link: [https://arxiv.org/abs/astro-ph/9912320](https://arxiv.org/abs/astro-ph/9912320)), Euler (Gauss-Bonnet) term, and Pontryagin term separately for the Schwarzschild metric, Reissner-Nordstrom metric, and Kerr metric.
 Compare the values of the [Kretschmann scalar](https://medium.com/@Merrysci/why-kretschmann-scalar-is-important-in-general-relativity-05e58576768e) for these metrics and discuss its physical significance.
 Try to visualize the curvature of spacetime using the Kretschmann scalar.
 For the Schwarzschild case use various coordinate systems.

 8. **Implementing the derivation of Reissner-Nordstrom solution**

     Try to computationally repeat derivations given in [link 1](https://www.researchgate.net/publication/336304500_Reissner-Nordstrom_metric) and [link 2](https://www.diva-portal.org/smash/get/diva2:912393/FULLTEXT01.pdf).
-Try to repeat it for a cosmological solution.
+Try to repeat it for a solution with the cosmological constant.

     *Try to repeat it for a uniform constant electric/magnetic field.